wenhaocs/bitcask/README.md

 make

 ## Unit tests
 All tests are in db/tests folder.
 Please refer to the CMakeLists.txt inside about the unit test name, and compile them accordingly.
-E.g., `make db_impl_test`
+E.g., `make db_impl_test`.
+Or compile all of them by `make -j<N>`.
+Unit tests are in bin/test folder.

+## Benchmark
+Based on google benchmark.
+Run `make -j<N> benchmark_db` to build the benchmark.
+Run `./benchmark_db --benchmark_filter=<benchmark name>` to run individual benchmark.